 Free plan?
-Yes, Vowel's free plan lets you transcribe and record all your meetings, with length capped at 50 minutes.
-If you want to access your transcripts and recordings for more than 14 days, you can upgrade to the Pro or Business plan.
+Yes, Vowel's free plan lets you transcribe and record all your meetings, with length capped at 40 minutes.
+If you want to access your transcripts and recordings for more than 7 days, you can upgrade to the Business plan.

 Alternatives: Zoom, Google Meet (formerly Hangouts)